jab/bidict/docs/basic-usage.rst

 and the value of another existing item.
 In the following example,
-the key of the third item duplicates the first item's key, and the value of the third item dulicates the second item's value:
+the key of the third item duplicates the first item's key, and the value of the third item duplicates the second item's value:

 .. code-block:: python